sifou20ws/Attraxia_chat_app/README.md

      Install Firebase CLI by following the installation instructions.

-     Log into Firebase using the Google account associated with your Firebase project by running firebase login.
+     Log into Firebase using the Google account associated with your Firebase project by running {firebase login}.

      Install the FlutterFire CLI by running dart pub global activate flutterfire_cli.